HarmanSMann/HarmanSMann/README.md

 # 👋 Hi, I’m @HarmanSMann:
 Currently a Professor at Humber College
-Looking for any full time roles in software development
+Looking for any full-time roles in software development

 # 📫 How to reach me:
 <div id="badges" style="display: flex; justify-content: center; align-items: center; height: 100vh;">